AuthCerthDig/veracitypappers/README.md

 - HTML5
 - CSS3
 - JavaScript
-- PHP
-- MySQL

 ## Segurança
-A validação real ocorre exclusivamente no backend.
+A validação real ao lado do servidor.